tursodatabase/libsql/libsql-server/HRANA_SPEC.md

 used to execute SQL statements.
 The streams are identified by arbitrary 32-bit signed integers assigned by the client.

+The client can optimistically send follow-up requests on a stream before it receives the response to its `open_stream` request.
+If the server receives an request that refers to a stream that is not opened (presumably because the stream failed to open), it should respond with an error, but it should not close the connection.

 The server can impose a reasonable limit to the number of streams opened at the same time.